-I fully believe that what we're seeing in gold, silver and the mining shares is the beginning of what may evolve into the greatest metals' bull market in which you and I have ever participated.
+I fully believe that what we're seeing in gold, silver, and mining shares is the beginning of what may evolve into the greatest metals' bull market in which you and I have ever participated.

-In the early 2000's, I stated my belief that, before the public-mania phase had been completed a number of years hence, we would see silver prices at between $175 and $250 the ounce.
+In the early 2000s, I stated my belief that, before the public-mania phase had been completed several years hence, we would see silver prices at between $175 and $250 the ounce.

 This may sound hard to believe.

 However, we now have a gold metric figure to which this kind of prediction can be attached.
-A number of analysts have stated their belief that gold will reach as high as $40,000 or more an ounce.
+Several analysts have stated their belief that gold will reach as high as $40,000 or more an ounce.

 Just a few weeks ago, the gold/silver ratio was 94:1, At this writing it's still in the upper 80's.

 In 1980, the ratio got down to about 15:1.
 But I am going to be much more "conservative."
-I suggest three ratio points that, assuming $10,000 gold, could helps us assign a silver price expectation when these two metals start topping out.
+I suggest three ratio points that assuming $10,000 gold, could help us assign a silver price expectation when these two metals start topping out.